 This course, built in collaboration with Google, covers everything you need to know in order to build a website from scratch.
 You'll learn HTML, CSS and Javascript - the core technologies which power modern websites - and build a website of your own.
 By the end of this course, you'll be able to create interactive, aesthetically pleasing websites for any purpose you can imagine.
-This online class has optional live sessions.
-Prerequisites: CS 100 or CS 104, CS 111 or CS 125, and MATH 115.
+This online class has optional live sessions.Prerequisites: CS 125 and MATH 115.